 Felicia L Wilczenski , EdD

-- Associate Dean, College of Education and Human Development and School for Global Inclusion and Social Development Professor
+- Interim Dean, College of Education and Human Development, and Administrative Affiliate, School for Global Inclusion and Social Development Professor

 - 617-287-7592 Telephone:

 - Felicia.Wilczenski@umb.edu Email: